jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 If nothing works, first restart Jamulus and/or your PC to close background processes that may be accessing your sound card.

 Afterwards, *set up the inputs/outputs again*.
 Enabled and accessible input/outputs show as lit up power buttons and play buttons.
-If instead, you see a red cross or yellow symbol, close other applications may be accessing your sound card (e.g browser, Zoom, etc).
+If instead, you see a red cross or yellow symbol, close other applications that may be accessing your sound card (e.g browser, Zoom, etc).

 Have a look at [this video](https://youtu.be/_GzOsitVgLI) from [trombonepizza](https://github.com/trombonepizza) which gives more detailed setup information on ASIO4ALL.